bejocama/bejocama/README.md

  * a compose function that composes at any argument position
  * a variadic composer which composes at position 0
  * a curry functions that is variadic over positions
+ * basic examples of a new typesystem

- Because this approach is composition oriented, restrictions are not on the threoretical side - if any - not approved yet.
+Because this approach is composition oriented, restrictions are not expected from the threoretical side - if any - not approved yet.

 Preface
 -------